Physics Graduate Scholarships and Awards

 Due in large part to the generosity of our donors, Simon Fraser University can offer a number of private or endowed awards to our graduate students.

-The deadline to submit applications is October 13, 2017 for the Spring 2018 term.
-This competition is primarily for remaining awards that were not offered in the Fall 2017 term.
-The list of awards that remain available for Spring 2018 can be found here.
+The deadline to submit applications is June 1 for the Fall 2018 term.
+The list of available awards can be found here.
 Students cannot apply for an award designated by nomination only.
 (See Private Awards page for details on application and nomination process.)

 Please click on an award's name to see the full terms of reference for the award.
 Make sure you read the terms of reference carefully as late or incomplete applications may not be accepted.